angular/angular/aio/content/guide/reactive-forms.md

 </table>

-When importing the `ReactiveFormsModule`, you also gain access to directives to use in your templates for bind the data model to the forms declaratively.
+When importing the `ReactiveFormsModule`, you also gain access to directives to use in your templates for binding the data model to the forms declaratively.

 ### Directives